MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 Most actions output their result into a variable.
 For example, the **Create new list** action produces an empty list.

 Similarly, the **Generate random number** action produces a random numeric value.
-If you enable **Generate multiple numbers** in this action, you'll create a list variable containing multiple random numeric values.
+If you enable **Generate multiple numbers** in this action, you create a list variable containing multiple random numeric values.

 :::image type="content" source="media/variables/generate-random-num-action-properties.png" alt-text="Screenshot of the Generate random number action.":::